Chainbing (CBG) Reaches 24 Hour Trading Volume of $27,191.33

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Chainbing was first traded on July 28th, 2020.
+Chainbing launched on July 28th, 2020.
 Chainbing’s total supply is 10,000,000,000 tokens and its circulating supply is 503,420,200 tokens.
+Chainbing’s official message board is medium.com/@chainbing.
 The official website for Chainbing is www.chainbing.io.
 Chainbing’s official Twitter account is @chain_bing and its Facebook page is accessible here.
-The official message board for Chainbing is medium.com/@chainbing.

-It is usually not currently possible to purchase alternative cryptocurrencies such as Chainbing directly using U.S. dollars.
-Investors seeking to trade Chainbing should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Chainbing using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Chainbing directly using U.S. dollars.
+Investors seeking to trade Chainbing should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Chainbing using one of the aforementioned exchanges.

 Receive News & Updates for Chainbing Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Chainbing and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.